Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct perturbation theory: Introduction

 This paper is organized as follows.
-After briefly reviewing the classical and Dirac-Pauli spinors in \secref{sec:classical spinor} and \secref{sec:Dirac-Pauli spinor}, respectively, we look into the FW transformation with the emphasis on Kutzelnigg's method in \secref{sec:FW transform}.
-We then present the proof for the exact classical-quantum correspondence in the weak-field limit for the Dirac Hamiltonian in \secref{sec:Dirac Hamiltonian} and then for the Dirac-Pauli Hamiltonian in \secref{sec:Dirac-Pauli Hamiltonian}.
-Conclusions are summarized and discussed in \secref{sec:summary}.
+After briefly reviewing the classical and Dirac-Pauli spinors in \secref{sec:classical spinor} and \secref{sec:Dirac-Pauli spinor}, respectively, we look into the FW transformation with the emphasis on Kutzelnigg's method of DPT in \secref{sec:FW transform}.\footnote{These parts deliberately contain some of the same review materials in \cite{Chen2014}.} We then present the proof for the exact quantum-classical correspondence in the weak-field limit for the Dirac Hamiltonian in \secref{sec:Dirac Hamiltonian} and then for the Dirac-Pauli Hamiltonian in \secref{sec:Dirac-Pauli Hamiltonian}.\footnote{The proof is schematically summarized in a separate article \cite{Chiou:2015pca}, which is much shorter and may be more readable for those who do not intend to know the details.} Conclusions are summarized and discussed in \secref{sec:summary}.